zjruff/Shiny_PNW-Cnet/README.md

 We have recently added some useful features to the app, including:

-- More informative audio data summary
+- More informative summary of audio data

 - Saving spectrograms in a custom location for faster processing and better disk space usage

 - Renaming audio files from within the app

 - Finer control over multiprocessing

+- Processing speed calculated and reported in the RStudio console

 These new features are all outlined in the user's guide, which also features a shiny new table of contents.